Sexual Health and You:

 • Painful urination

-Myth: You can’t get an STI if you don’t have penetrative sex
+Myth: You can’t get an STI without penetrative sex

-Myth: It’s normal to feel vaginal discomfort when having sex
+Myth: It’s normal to feel discomfort during sex

-It’s embarrassing for a man to have sexual problems
+Myth: It’s embarrassing for men to have sexual problems

 What should I do if I have a sexual health concern?